 After some major surgeries on an old college soccer injury, I emerged in the winter of 2010 with an uncanny drive to readdress the Particle Track Series.
 Even though I had been involved in technology since the early development days in the 80s of Apple's "desktop publishing" projects, and with Adobe on their first products "Photoshop" and "Illustrator" and Autodesk's "3D Studio", and working in all of the creative aspects of the computer interactive game and entertainment industry for over 25 years ...
 I felt very compelled to return to using traditional media and techniques creating the new Particle Track Series pieces.
 I enjoy taking advantages of the 'mistakes' you can only make using these media.
 I have always drawn and painted much like a sculptor or ceramicist handling clay would, far from being a technical draftsman.

 So for no good reason other than 'they have to be drawn' there is a continuously growing body of work, The Particle Track Series for you to purchase and enjoy today.
-I have since been represented in Seattle, WA, USA, at Ryan James Fine Arts Gallery, and in Buenos Aires at Central Newbery Galeria de Artes, Buenos Aires, Argentina, and soon in the Woodkin Shimko gallery in Palm Springs.
+Go to the Shop button here in this website or go directly to scott-wallin.pixels.com OR in Buenos Aires you can drop by the Central Newbery Galeria de Artes, Buenos Aires, Argentina, and ask Eugenio to show you my work.

 Facebook Twitter Instagram YouTube Pixels.com Linked In Behance Email